wenwanzeng/ES_Analysis_Tools/README.md

 ...
 ```

-The stem must match exactly.
+The filename stem must match exactly.

+---

-### Output content
+## Output structure

-By default, the script writes a dedicated output folder under the work directory:
+By default, the script writes results to a dedicated output directory under the working directory:

 ```text
 state_spectra_output/